VirajP13/Music-Application/README.md

 # Music-Application
-Music Application using HTML, CSS and JS
+Music Application using HTML, CSS and JS.